GoronwyPrice/CodeClubScratchModuleA/README.md

 4. Adjust the color ( eg Blue)
 5. Click on the button with the required gradient: horizontal, vertical or radial
 6. Adjust the  second color ( eg White)
-7.Click on Swap if necessary
+7. Click on Swap if necessary
 8. Click on a clear area to dismiss the Fill Box
 9. Click on Rectangle and draw a rectangle to cover all of the backdrop/panel/stage